 The conceptual designer of several craft featured on this site, worked for a time at the Jewellers shop his family owned in Newhaven, Sussex, making rings and other special orders, doing repairs, etc. In March of 1981 he was elected a full member of the Guild of Master Crafstmen for his work as a goldsmith.
 This intricate and rewarding craft was of enormous benefit when it came to producing accurate small models of his vehicle designs.

-Nelson - designer who worked gold
+Nelson - artist/sculptor who worked gold

-in the family jewelry business
+in a family jewelry business

 Gold is a chemical element in the periodic table that has the symbol Au (L. aurum) and atomic number 79.
 A soft, shiny, yellow, dense, malleable, ductile (trivalent and univalent) transition metal, gold does not react with most chemicals but is attacked by chlorine, fluorine and aqua regia.
 The metal occurs as nuggets or grains in rocks and in alluvial deposits and is one of the coinage metals.